 The school should continue to support your child to benefit from a broad, flexible curriculum that builds on their existing learning.
-If your child needs extra help to access learning at home, the school should provide them with the support or adjustments they need.
-Arrangements should suit your child’s state of health and where they are (for example, hospital or home).
+If your child needs extra help to access learning at home, the school should try to provide them with the support or adjustments they need.
 It is important that the school and other professionals listen to your child’s views when they are arranging their out-of-school education.

-There is more information in our factsheet on ‘When your child is too unwell to attend school’.
-There is also more information about different resources and supports available to help your child learn at home below.
+There is information about different resources and supports available to help your child learn at home below.

 Where possible your child’s school should be looking ahead and planning for supporting your child back to school when the time is right.
 Your child may need extra support to understand or follow new school rules.
 For example, some schools may use a one-way system when moving around the school.
 The school needs to consider carefully how they communicate and help your child understand any changes.
 For example, they may use things like visual signage to help explain rules and remind all pupils of the changes they need to follow.